Tinram/Windows-Survival/README.md

 <a id="sc"></a>
 ## Services

-+ DCOM Server Process Launcher - defragging
++ DCOM Server Process Launcher: defragging
-+ Diagnostics Tracking Service - telemetry
++ Diagnostics Tracking Service: telemetry

 <a id="sb"></a>